-- The IBEW, the employee and Management will work collaboratively on the specific terms of the RRUWA
+- The IBEW, the Employee and Management will work collaboratively on the specific terms of the RRUWA.

-- RRUWA will be entered into by individual employees and Management on a voluntary basis.
+- RRUWA will be entered into by individual Employees and Management on a voluntary basis.

 - It is not the intent to violate any terms of the Collective Agreement.
-In any event, an exception to any terms of the Collective Agreement that is not generally covered by this letter of understanding requires the approval of the IBEW.
+In any event, an exception to any terms of the Collective Agreement that is not generally covered by this Letter of Understanding requires the approval of the IBEW.

 - As the RRUWA is meant to accommodate specific individual needs they are not subject to job posting provisions.

 - RRUWA may include, but is not limited to the following:

-- o Reduced hours of work (e.g. part-time)
+- Reduced hours of work (e.g., part-time)

 - Flexible work hours or days

-- o Telecommuting
+- Telecommuting

-- o Job sharing
+- Job sharing

-- o Different roles (e.g. mentoring role)
+- Different roles (e.g., mentoring role)

 - o Extended leave of absence

 - Seasonal or project work

 - Casual or irregular hours of work

 - o Duty modifications to retain or transfer knowledge and skills

-- o Terms may include trial periods
+- Terms my include trial periods

-The Parties agree that this Letter of Understanding does not give employees the right to unique work arrangements either based on employee wishes, having reached retirement eligibility or approval of RRUWA for other employees.
-Unique work arrangements are special cases mutually agreed to by the employee the Company and the IBEW.
+The Parties agree that this Letter of Understanding does not give Employees the right to unique work arrangements either based on Employee wishes, having reached retirement eligibility or approval of RRUWA for other Employees.
+Unique work arrangements are special cases mutually agreed to by the Employee the Company and the IBEW.